wttech/gradle-aem-multi/README.md

 ## Description

 This project should be used while starting new project based on AEM.
 Currently Gradle does not support Maven's like archetypes, so you have to copy this project at start and customize it for your needs.
+Don't worry!
+Comparing to Maven, much less to do - only few lines to change.
 Documentation for AEM plugin is available in project [Gradle AEM Plugin](https://github.com/Cognifide/gradle-aem-plugin).

 ## Environment